 The changes in SAT pattern come officially from College Board, which administers the exam officially across the globe at its partner centres.
 SAT exam pattern changes are usually not very frequent, hence if there is any change that comes up, there will be an official notification for the same.
 For now the proposed SAT pattern is final and there is no intimation for any changes.

-The SAT question paper pattern includes two main sections and both SAT sections are scored on a similar score range which equals 1600.
-Check out the SAT section-wise bifurcation for the upcoming 2023 SAT exam dates for international students:
+The SAT question paper pattern includes two main sections, and both SAT sections are scored on a similar score range, which equals 1600.
+SAT's total score is 1600, and scoring anywhere around it can benefit admissions.
+Check out the SAT section-wise bifurcation for the upcoming 2025 SAT exam dates for international students:

 Time Duration (mins) |